OASIS-learn-study/kubernetes.oasis.learn.study/README.md

     gcloud container clusters get-credentials cluster1 --project=oasis-learn-study --region=europe-west4

     pwgen -s 101 1 | kubectl create secret generic mc-vanilla --from-file=rcon=/dev/stdin
-    kubectl apply -f vanilla.yaml
+    kubectl apply -f .
-    kubectl get service mc-vanilla
+    kubectl get service mc-router

-You can connect to your Minecraft Server at the `EXTERNAL-IP` shown.
+You can connect to your Minecraft Server by mapping a hostname such as `oasis.learn.study` to the `EXTERNAL-IP` shown by the last command above in your local `/etc/hosts` file.
+You could also add a 2nd Minecraft server (which you also need to register in your local `/etc/hosts` file again e.g. as this `test2.learn.study`, unless you have DNS) like this:

+    sed 's/mc-vanilla/test2/g' vanilla.yaml | sed 's/oasis.learn.study/test2.learn.study/' | kubectl apply -f -

 ### Debug